ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how repetition embeds belief.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why persuasion relies on predictable patterns.

 ---